- Quick navigation

 - English,French,German,Spanish

-- Aids,Attention training (concentration),Cognitive training and memory,Compensation strategies,Coordination training,Counselling for relatives,Daily structuring and self-organisation,Edema treatment,Ergonomic counselling,Ergonomic posture,Functional training,Independence training,Joint protection instruction,Mindfulness training,Mirror therapy,Mobilisation,Motor skills,Movement therapy,Nerve mobilisation,Perception training,REMovement,Relaxation techniques,Scar treatment,Sensibility training,Sensory integration therapy,Strength building,Training communication skills,Training of neuropsychological functions,Treatment of muscles and fascia,Trigger point treatment,Writing training,Everyday life training
+- Aids,Attention training (concentration),Cognitive training and memory,Compensation strategies,Coordination training,Counselling for relatives,Daily structuring and self-organisation,Ergonomic counselling,Ergonomic posture,Everyday life training,Functional training,Independence training,Joint protection instruction,Mindfulness training,Edema treatment,Mirror therapy,Mobilisation,Motor skills,Movement therapy,Nerve mobilisation,Perception training,REMovement,Relaxation techniques,Scar treatment,Sensibility training,Sensory integration therapy,Strength building,Training communication skills,Training of neuropsychological functions,Treatment of muscles and fascia,Trigger point treatment,Writing training

 - By telephone,In-store